 Help someone – Look for friends or family members who need help and suggest that you and your teen go and help them.
 If they are not into this, it’s OK.
 But some students really love helping people and would be willing to work with you on this project

 Check in at bedtime – No matter what goes on during the day, always make sure you say “Goodnight” to your teen and say “I love you” if you’re able to do that.
+You don’t have to come up with a ton of things to do with teenagers.
+Just make sure you check in with them and let them know you’re on their team and that you love them.
+Love spans all ages.

 Look for Moments to Reconnect

 Get to know their friends – When your teenager’s friends are around, show a genuine interest in them and strike up a conversation with them.
-Even just commenting on how you like something they are wearing will help towards developing a relationship.
+Even just commenting on how you like something they are wearing will help towards developing a good relationship.

 Listen and be available – Your children have heard your lectures over the years and can probably quote back to you what you will say to them.
 That’s why it’s important to listen a lot and offer advice only when asked.